andreas-mausch/andreas-mausch.github.io/posts/2022-11-28-virtual-machines-virtualbox-libvirt-qemu-vagrant/index.md

 But both projects did not have a release for over a year now, and one of them is even an offical libvirt project.
 This makes me think..

-So I guess for Apple Silicon I still have to wait some time until libvirt is fully supported.
+So I guess for Apple Silicon I still have to wait some time until Vagrant is fully supported.

 # libvirt vs. VirtualBox